olneyhymn/tim.ulsterworldly.com/content/posts/2025-04-24-eyes-to-see-devotional-on-2-kings-6.md

 #### 4. The Power of Intercessory Prayer

-* Elisha prays for others three times in Acts 6: for sight, for blindness, and again for mercy.
+* Elisha prays for others three times in 2 Kings 6: for sight, for blindness, and again for mercy.
 * C.H.
 Irwin: